One-com/failboat/README.md

 error at the top level, if it does not find an appropiate handler it will call `handleError` on the parent failboat.

-Routing an error will go through the handlers in the order they are specified and pick the first handler where all the words of the key is contained in the tags array on the error.
+Routing an error will find the route where the words matches the longest prefix of the tags array.

 Given the example code above the following errors will result in the output shown below: